Photonsters/anycubic-photon-docs/FAQ.md

 Finally, there's also a gcode to switch the fan off, but it will be reset when firmware is updated.
 Search the Facebook group for fan_off.gcode if you'd like to try this.

+### Why are my prints mirrored?
+I checked the model in slicer and it's correct but it prints out mirrored and reversed?
+Check the LCD settings in your slicer program.
+There should be a tab where you can select between LCD_mirror, DLP_normal or Normal.
+The correct setting should be LCD_mirror.
+Here is a [screenshot of the selection tab](https://www.facebook.com/groups/1194619320682708?view=permalink&id=1701044800040155) for the Anycubic slicer, it should be similar in Chitubox and others.

 ## CLEANING